ichortower/SecretNoteFramework/docs/author-guide.md

 Let's begin!

-(**Please note**: I recommend using i18n for text content in your mods.
-The examples in this guide omit its use, for clarity of purpose.)
+(**Please note**: although I recommend using i18n for text content in your mods, the examples in this guide omit its use, for clarity of purpose.)

 ## Adding Notes